kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

    // determines which component needs to do something.
    Phase ResourceClaimPhase

+   // A copy of the plugin name from the ResourceClass at
+   // the time when allocation started.
+Plugins can
+   // filter claims by this field.
+It's also necessary to
+   // support deallocation when the class gets deleted before
+   // a claim.
+   PluginName string

    // When allocation is delayed, the scheduler must set
    // the node for which it wants the resource to be allocated
    // before the plugin proceeds with allocation.